RuhanaAzam/CS598-DHL_Final_Project/README.md

 This following is the code and instructions necessary for my attempt to reproduce the results from ["Harmonized representation learning on dynamic EHR graphs"](https://www.sciencedirect.com/science/article/pii/S153204642030054X) [1].
 The original repo for the paper can be found [here](https://github.com/donalee/HORDE).

+## Dataset
-The experiments are run on the MIMIC-III dataset which can be found after completing the “Data or Specimens Only Research” [CITI training course](https://www.citiprogram.org/index.cfm?pageID=154&icat=0&ac=0) and submitting an request to access MIMIC-III though [PhysioNet](https://physionet.org/).
-The files of the dataset are expected to be contained this this directory `./physionet.org/files/mimiciii/1.4/`.
+The experiments are run on the MIMIC-III dataset.
+Data access can be found after completing a training course and request access though [PhysioNet](https://physionet.org/).

+The MIMIC-III dataset should be place in `./physionet.org/files/mimiciii/1.4/` directory.

 ## Baseline Models
 The two baselines model utilize are run with `Python 2.7`.
 The dependencies are the following: `theano==1.0.5`, `sklearn==0.0`, `numpy==1.16.6`, `pandas==0.24.2`, `scipy==1.2.3`.